Hanzo253/Video-Game-Rental-Central-Landing-Page/Website Content/content.md

 ## Branding

-Headline: The website where gamers can rent easy and play hard
+Headline: The website where gamers can rent easy and play conveniently

 Primary Brand Color: #e03131
 Grey Brand Color: #495057